 Perhaps the most heavily publicized case of corporate fraud and corruption since the start of the year 2000 was that of Kenneth (Ken) Lay, the CEO of the Enron Corporation.
 Ken Lay was the CEO and Chairman of Enron from 1986 until his resignation on January 23, 2002, (Achman, 2002).
 He was born in Tyrone, Missouri, attended the University of Missouri, where he majored in economics, and earned a Ph.D. in economics at the University of Houston in 1970.
 He started his career with the Exxon Mobil Corporation.
-He also worked as a federal energy regulator and moved up to undersecretary for the Department of the Interior in the 1970's Crawford, K., 2004).
+He also worked as a federal energy regulator and moved up to undersecretary for the Department of the Interior in the 1970's.

 In 1985 he bought the Houston Natural Gas Company and changed the name to Enron.
 He became one of the highest paid executives in the United States with a compensation package of over \$42 million a year.
-He was very well connected with people at the highest levels of government (OsterDowJones, 2000).
-Who will Bush pick to run treasury?
-200)..
-From this high pinnacle of corporate success, he was to fall to ruin taking with him other members of the Enron corporate leadership team, the corporation itself, and thousands of Enron employees who would lose much of their retirement savings held in Enron stock (Pasha, S. & Seid, J., 2006).
+He was very well connected with people at the highest levels of government.
+From this high pinnacle of corporate success, he was to fall to ruin taking with him other members of the Enron corporate leadership team, the corporation itself, and thousands of Enron employees who would lose much of their retirement savings held in Enron stock.
 What went dreadfully wrong?

 On July 7, 2004, Ken Lay was indicted and charged with 11 counts of securities fraud, and making false and misleading statements pertaining to the collapse of the Enron Corporation.
-Earlier, in December 2001, Enron filed for bankruptcy, the largest company to file for bankruptcy in the United States at that time (US v Skilling and Lay, 2004).
+Earlier, in December 2001, Enron filed for bankruptcy, the largest company to file for bankruptcy in the United States at that time.
 Investors lost billions of dollars and 20,000 employees lost their jobs-and many lost their retirement savings, a catastrophe of record proportion in all respects.
-During his trial, Mr. Lay claimed that almost all his wealth, approximately \$40 million was invested in Enron stock, and that he also had suffered severe financial losses (Can't the Feds Get Lay's Money, 2006?).
-He claimed during his trial that Enron's collapse was caused by a conspiracy among short sellers, fellow executives, and the news media (Lay victim of lynching.
-The Chicago Tribune, 2006).
+During his trial, Mr. Lay claimed that almost all his wealth, approximately \$40 million was invested in Enron stock, and that he also had suffered severe financial losses.
+He claimed during his trial that Enron's collapse was caused by a conspiracy among short sellers, fellow executives, and the news media.
 The jury, however, did not believe Mr. Lay's account of the events that led up to the collapse of the Enron Corporation.
 On May 25, 2006, Mr. Lay was found guilty of conspiracy and making false statements.
 Before he was scheduled to be sentenced, he suffered a fatal heart attack, (Crawford, 2004).